Trushali29/Scrapy-python/README.md

 4. Virtual Environment module
 5. ipython module
 6. MYSQL installed
+7. Windows OS
-3, 4, and 5 are python modules there installation steps are given below.
+\n3, 4, and 5 are python modules there installation steps are given below.